Shopify/bootsnap/README.md

 require 'bootsnap/setup'
 ```

+Note that bootsnap writes to `tmp/cache`, and that directory *must* be writable.
+Rails will fail to
+boot if it is not.
+If this is unacceptable (e.g. you are running in a read-only container and
+unwilling to mount in a writable tmpdir), you should remove this line or wrap it in a conditional.

 It's technically possible to simply specify `gem 'bootsnap', require: 'bootsnap/setup'`, but it's
 important to load Bootsnap as early as possible to get maximum performance improvement.